Meet Elizabeth Morgan

 Elizabeth returned to her retail job 10 weeks after giving birth.
 It was a rough transition.
 “I thought, ‘I can’t do this, I can’t leave my baby!’” she remembers.
 She was committed to being a stay-at-home mom and decided quickly it was time to give her two weeks’ notice.
 She had a long-standing interest in healthcare, but she wasn’t sure where to start without training or experience.

-During the time she was taking the course, Elizabeth volunteered at the Army hospital to get a taste of working in the medical field, and within just a few months of graduating from Career Step she earned her Certified Professional Coder (CPC) credential—the cost of which was also covered by her MyCAA scholarship.
+During the time she was taking the course, Elizabeth volunteered at the Army hospital to get a taste of working in the medical field, and within just a few months of completing Career Step's training she earned her Certified Professional Coder (CPC) credential—the cost of which was also covered by her MyCAA scholarship.

 After gaining eight months of experience in her first position, Elizabeth was hired by a different company, where she has now worked for a year.
 “They're a little bit smaller of a company, but it's a really great atmosphere, really great people,” said Elizabeth.
 Now working remotely from home, she loves her work-life balance.